How do I get more visitors to my site?

 Start a Facebook Page

 This is different than your personal Facebook page.
-You'll want a specific page where you can connect with your readers and share recipes and other blog related posts with them, without sharing every little thing that's going on in your life.
+You'll want a specific page where you can connect with your readers and share recipes and other blog-related posts with them, without sharing every little thing that's going on in your life.
 Since most people are very comfortable with Facebook, it can be a valuable tool for building a community and trust in your readers.

 Open a Twitter Account

 While Twitter remains my least used social media account, it is so important to have one.
 A large number of people use Twitter almost religiously, and you need to make sure they can find you on there.
 Tweet your newest posts (including a picture!), retweet recipes or other tweets you like, and comment when you have something to say.
-Take a few minutes, at least a couple times a week, to build this community.
+Take a few minutes, at least a couple of times a week, to build this community.

 Be a Team Player

-Connect with other bloggers by commenting on their posts, following them on social media or mentioning them in your blog posts.
+Connect with other bloggers by commenting on their posts, following them on social media, or mentioning them in your blog posts.
 The more connections we make, the more successful we will be.